asvcode/Vision_UI/README.md

 ### Updates

 #### 07/09/2019
-- after a train running, the model is saved in the models folder with the model name as 'architecture' + 'pretrained' + batchsize + image size eg: resnet50_pretrained_True_batch_32_image_128.pth
+- after a training run, the model is saved in the models folder with the following name: 'architecture' + 'pretrained' + batchsize + image size eg: resnet50_pretrained_True_batch_32_image_128.pth
 - updated tkinter askdirectory code: now after choosing a file the tkinter dialogue box will be destroyed - previously the box would remain open

 #### 06/05/2019